S-Rapha/E-Commerce-Sales-Analysis/README.md

 3. **Seasonal Promotions**: Offer discounts or promotions during off-peak months to maintain consistent sales.
 4. **Product Expansion**: Explore expanding Mobile Phones, Furnitures,and Accessories_Supplies in underperforming regions to boost sales.

-### 📂 Repository Contents

-- `Sales Analysis Dashboard.pbix`:
-- `data/`: Folder for sample or mock data (if any).
-- `assets/`: Contains images and screenshots of the dashboard visualizations.
-- `reports/`: Stores summary reports or presentations, if applicable.